 - Currently enrolled in a full-time undergraduate college program.
 Those pursuing an advanced degree may apply through the Adult application process.

 - Committed to the nine weeks of service between June 1 and July 31, 2020

 - Able to attend the mandatory interview on Saturday, April 25, 2020, and the orientation on Saturday, May 9, 2020

 - Are under age 18

 - Cannot complete the minimum service requirements

-- Plan to be absent during the eight-week period between June 5 and July 28, 2017
+- Plan to be absent during the nine-week period between June 1 and July 31, 2020